mauno-j-ronkko/sharkC64/docs/roadmap/future.md

 # Future plans

 ### Next release
-- Usability testing to prioritize next features
+- Improving design support for projects

 ### Backlog
-- Language features improving architecture design
 - Support for sprites
 - Support for sound
 - Support for user defined characters
 - Support for bitmap graphics